 She is happy to take instructions on claims of any value and complexity and is valued for putting her lay clients at ease in anxious circumstances.

-Georgina represents clients on a broad range of disease claims and deals with HAVS, asbestosis and mesothelioma, noise-induced hearing loss, and work related upper limb disorders.
+Georgina represents both claimants and defendants on a broad range of disease claims such as HAVS, asbestosis and mesothelioma, noise-induced hearing loss, occupational asthma, dust exposure, chlorine exposure, leptospirosis and work related upper limb disorders.

 She is well versed in the raft of legal arguments surrounding disease claims and has lectured extensively on limitation, causation and expert evidence.